sashaCTF/pwn-rev-notes/reverse-engineering/assembly-language/dealing-with-data.md

  pop eax
  ```

  This combo is used a lot in calling higher level c functions, with arguments.
-This is covered more in that article
+This is covered more in another article

  ## xchg